 Signal Name Direction Description Clocks tx_core_clk In Core clock used to drive txusrclk2 of transceiver.
 In UltraScale and UltraScale Plus devices txoutclk can be used to drive this port Frequency = serial line rate/40. rx_core_clk In Core clock used to drive rxusrclk2 of transceiver.
 In UltraScale and UltraScale Plus devices rxoutclk can be used to drive this port Frequency = serial line rate/40. drp_clk In Dynamic Reconfiguration Port (DRP) clock. tx_usrclk In TXUSRCLK input clock to transceiver.
 Present only on GTP devices. rx_usrclk In RXUSRCLK Input Clock to transceiver.
-Present only on GTP devices. commonM_qpll_clk_in In Clock input for the QPLL (Quad M).
-Always present.
-Note: This port is only applicable to 7-Series devices. commonM_qpll_refclk_in In Reference clock input for the QPLL (Quad M).
-Always present.
-Note: This port is only applicable to 7-Series devices.
+Present only on GTP devices. annon and and all in In Clock input for the QPLL (Quad M).
+Always present. commonM_qpll_clk_in Note: This port is only applicable to 7-Series devices.
+M 11 6 11 1 In Reference clock input for the QPLL (Quad M).
+Always present. commonM_qpll_refclk_in In Note: This port is only applicable to 7-Series devices. commonM_pll0_clk_in In Reference clock input for the PLL (Quad M).
+Only present when PLL0 is selected. commonM_pll0_refclk_in In Clock input for the PLL (Quad M).
+Only present when PLL0 is selected. commonM_pll1_clk_in In Clock input for the PLL (Quad M).
+Only present when PLL0 is selected. commonM_pll1_refclk_in In Reference clock input for the PLL (Quad M).
+Only present when PLL1 is selected.